ynop/audiomate/README.md

 * [A supported version of Python 3](https://docs.python.org/devguide/index.html#status-of-python-branches)

-It's recommended to use a virtual environment when developing Pingu.
+It's recommended to use a virtual environment when developing audiomate.
 To create one, execute the following command in the project's root directory:

 ```
 python -m venv .
 ```

-To install Pingu and all it's dependencies, execute:
+To install audiomate and all it's dependencies, execute:

 ```
 pip install -e .